ZK-Servidores/WarMod-BFG-ZK-Servidores/README.md

 ## Changelog
 ### 1.2.2 [WIP]
-- Added new Logos & Teams;
+- Added new Logos & Names of teams;
 - Fixed translations;
 - Fixed some team logos not appearing in the score;